-- Addo Elephant National Park: This diverse wildlife conservation park is home to about 500 elephants as well as lions, black rhino and warthog.
+- Addo Elephant National Park: This diverse wildlife conservation park is home to about 500 elephants as well as lions, black rhinos and warthog.
 Addo Elephant National Park was founded to save the original 11 elephants from extinction.

 2. Awe-Inspiring Coastline Adventures

 South Africa’s 2500km (1550 mi) coastline accommodates the meeting of two oceans: the warm Indian and cold Atlantic.
-From the protected coves of the Cape, wide-open stretches of the West Coast, rugged wilderness of the Transkei to the enticing waves of Durban and diving treasures of the north, South Africa offers an array of beauty waiting to be explored.
+From the protected coves of the Cape, wide-open stretches of the West Coast, and rugged wilderness of the Transkei to the enticing waves of Durban and diving treasures of the north, South Africa offers an array of beauty waiting to be explored.

-With a plethora of sun-drenched beaches, craggy shores, quaint towns and indigenous forests, there is an activity suited for all, from meeting endangered penguins, snorkelling with seals to experiencing the best land-based whale watching in the world.
+With a plethora of sun-drenched beaches, craggy shores, quaint towns and indigenous forests, there is an activity suited for all, from meeting endangered penguins, and snorkelling with seals to experiencing the best land-based whale watching in the world.
 For those seeking a slower pace, you can choose to simply relax on one of the 46 Blue Flag beaches in the country.

 Some of South Africa’s coastal highlights include: